11/6/2024

 Samad Samana

 Hi, good evening.
-Thanks, Jake.
-My question is I'll echo the congrats from my peers.
-Kate, I want to talk about the smallest line item that you guys report, which is the professional services revenue and I know it's small today but you're seeing the gross profit dollars there in I suspect it's because payments is a high margin business.
-I'm curious what's driving the inflection if that's the case and how do you see cash flow maybe strategically fitting into that?
-Could you maybe double click on that and how we think about the revenue model for that company?
+Thanks for taking my questions.
+I'll echo the congrats from My peers, Kate, I want to talk about the smallest line item that you guys report, which is the professional services revenue.
+And I know it's small today, but you're seeing the gross profit dollars there inflect.
+And I suspect it's because payments is a high margin business.
+I'm curious how you're what's driving the inflection, if that's the case.
+And how do you see cash flow maybe strategically fitting into that?
+Could you maybe double click on that?
+And how we think about the revenue model for that company?

 speaker

 Yeah, thanks, Samad, for the question.
-Maybe I'll just start with a reminder that you're you're right and you're exactly right in how you asked the question, which is that services and other revenue line item is actually very small as a percentage of our overall revenue at 2%.
-The largest part of that number continues to be services and we primarily think about services as an enabler of our software business.
-As you know, we have been increasingly leaning in with partners to provide customer onboarding and ongoing customer services and so the services portion of that revenue line item has been a headwind over the last couple of years.
-On the positive side, we have seen -over-year growth that is largely being driven by the momentum we're seeing on the commerce business, right?
-So we talked about the growth that we are seeing in monthly transacting customers and GMV at inbound and that is what's driving that in the positive direction.
-Now in terms of margin, it is a combination of things.
-We have done a lot of work to drive efficiencies within our support and services organizations and that is the primary needle mover for the margins of that line item.
+Maybe I'll just start with a reminder that you're exactly right in how you asked the question, which is that services and other revenue line item is actually very small as a percentage of our overall revenue at 2%.
+The largest part of that number continues to be services.
+And we primarily think about services as an enabler of our software business.
+As you know, we have been increasingly leaning in with partners to provide customer onboarding and ongoing customer services.
+And so the services portion of that revenue line item has been a headwind over the last couple of years.
+On the positive side, We have seen year-over-year growth that is largely being driven by the momentum we're seeing on the commerce business, right?
+So we talked about the growth that we are seeing in monthly transacting customers and GMV at inbound, and that is what's driving that in the positive direction.
+Now, in terms of margin, it is a combination of things.
+We have done a lot of work to drive efficiencies within our support and services organizations.
+And that is the primary needle mover for the margins of that line item.

 speaker